 Welcome to Reading

-All of the library's beginning reader titles are divided into four categories:
+The library's beginning reader titles in English and Spanish are divided into four categories:

-And for each category, we've created a color-coded bag with five fun books and a parents guide with ideas for creating a stronger reader.
+For each category in English, we've created a color-coded bag with five fun books and a parents’ guide with ideas for creating a stronger reader.
 You can place them on hold and check them out like any other item:

 Welcome to Reading bags are made possible by The Library Foundation.